60-Second Summary

 “A public IP address identifies you to the wider internet so that all the information you're searching for can find you.
 A private IP address is used within a private network to connect securely to other devices within that same network.
 Each device within the same network has a unique private IP address.” -Avast.com

 Just like you need to know someone's street address to send them a letter or phone number to call, networks need to know a computer's IP geolocation to send data.
+To go beyond the company name and get firmographic details, you need IP enrichment -- which layers additional data onto each resolved IP.

 In this guide, you'll learn how to find a company by IP address step-by-step, including manual lookup methods and automated tools.
+IP lookup is one component of a broader website visitor tracking strategy that turns anonymous traffic into pipeline.

 How to Find a Company’s IP Address